natcap/invest.users-guide/source/sdr.rst

 Increases in sediment yield are observed in many places of the world, dramatically affecting water quality and reservoir management (UNESCO 2009).
 The sediment retention service provided by natural landscapes is of great interest to water managers.
 Understanding where the sediments are produced and delivered allow them to design improved strategies for reducing sediment loads.
 Changes in sediment load can have impacts on downstream irrigation, water treatment, recreation and reservoir performance.

 The outputs from the sediment model include the sediment load delivered to the stream at an annual time scale, as well as the amount of sediment eroded in the catchment and retained by vegetation and topographic features.
-The model provides two options for valuation of the sediment retention service, though appropriate valuation approaches will be highly dependent on the particular application and context, and may need to be implemented independent of InVEST.
+The model provides two options for valuation of the sediment retention service, though appropriate valuation approaches will be highly dependent on the particular application and context, and may need to be implemented independently of InVEST.